 Working with whole fish in the home is a daunting prospect.
 I have to admit, if presented with the task of filleting a fish, I’d have little idea where to start so I’ve limited myself in the past to preprepared fish.
-With that in mind, I was excited to receive an invitation to attend a day at York Cookery School to learn all about preparing fish with award-winning Yorkshire chef Steph Moon.
+With that in mind, I was excited to receive an invitation to attend a day at York Cookery School to attend a fish masterclass with award-winning Yorkshire chef Steph Moon.

 York Cookery School is based at Clifton Moor and has been offering a range of cooking experiences to the public since 2012.
 They bring in a wide range of local chefs to provide a commendably broad offering.
 If you fancy trying your hand at cooking Indian, Thai, macaroons, cakes, baking or many other options then this is the place.
 The fish masterclass I attended was scheduled to run from 10am – 4pm and came in at £150.